Tom Jones (singer): 2010–2020

 In May 2014 Jones opened for Morrissey at a special show in the United States.
 On 27 September 2014, Jones performed at the Australian Football League's pre-game entertainment for the 2014 Grand Final along with Ed Sheeran.

 In September 2015 Jones announced the long-awaited release of his album Long Lost Suitcase, on 9 October, through Virgin/EMI.
-The album is the third in a trilogy of albums, following Praise & Blame (2010) and Spirit in the Room (2012).
-The album's track titles are interwoven into the chapters of his autobiography Over the Top and Back released at the same time.
-It was produced by Ethan Johns and the diverse range of compositions includes songs from Gillian Welch, the Rolling Stones, Hank Williams and the Milk Carton Kids.
+The album was the last in a trilogy, following Praise & Blame (2010) and Spirit in the Room (2012).
+The track titles are included in chapters of Jones' autobiography Over the Top and Back which was released at the same time.
+The album was produced by Ethan Johns and included songs by Gillian Welch, the Rolling Stones, Hank Williams and the Milk Carton Kids.

 In November 2015 Jones appeared, alongside Rob Brydon, in a special 90-minute show, from the SSE Arena, Wembley, for BBC's Children in Need.
 In December 2015 he appeared on the BBC's Jools' Annual Hootenanny, on duetting with Paul Weller.

-In 2017 he returned to The Voice as a coach for series 6.
+In 2017 Jones returned to The Voice as a coach for series 6, his fifth year on the show.
+In series 7, Ruti Olajugbagbe picked Jones as her coach and together they made it all the way to the finale, where Olajugbagbe was announced as the series 7 winner.
 In 2018 he embarked on a live summer tour, which was planned to run from 1 May to 11 August.
 In July, however, many shows were cancelled due to sickness or bad weather.

 In 2020 Jones again appeared on the BBC's Jools' Annual Hootenanny, broadcast on New Year's Eve, on which he duetted with Jools Holland and with Celeste.